cccbr/runningatower/content/docs/healthsafety/_index.md

 - Fire safety.

-- First aid.
-A first aid kit should be readily available.

 - Electrical power, lighting and emergency lighting.
 The inspection and test records, including annual Portable Appliance Testing (PAT) of relevant appliances.
 Further details on PAT can be found on the [Health and Safety Executive website](https://www.hse.gov.uk/electricity/faq-portable-appliance-testing.htm).
-Earth bonding testing of the tower and lightning protection.
+Earth bonding testing of the tower and lightning protection should also be carried out by suitably qualified professionals, these would be engaged by the ****[tower authority](../glossary/#tower-authority)***.

 - Accidents and illness.
+An accident and emergency record may be present and must be completed as appropriate.

 - Advice for visitors, both ringers and non-ringers.
 How they are to be supervised, or not e.g if ringing a peal.
 This may include induction processes, evacuation practices, turning clapper competence, maintenance records, etc.